 PCS 227 MECHANICS: 5 hours.
 Prerequisite: Math 101 or 116.
 Four recitations and one two-hour laboratory period.
 Introductory course dealing with the fundamental laws of mechanics.
-Fall, Winter, Spring and Summer.
+Fall, Winter, and as needed.

 PCS 228 HEAT, SOUND, AND LIGHT: 5 hours.
 Prerequisite: PCS 227.
 Four recitations and one two-hour laboratory period.
 Introductory course dealing with the fundamental laws of heat, sound, and light.
-Fall, Winter and Spring.
+Winter and Spring and as needed.

 PCS 237 MECHANICS: 5 hours.
 Prerequisite: MAT 253; corequisite: MAT 254.
 Four lectures and one two-hour laboratory period.
-Introductory courses dealing with fundamental laws of mechanics.
-Fall
+Introductory course dealing with fundamental laws of mechanics.
+Fall.